xc20/ELEC574_Assignment2/README.md

 - "elevator-down (6)": The bar slope fluctuates a lot with spikes and is positive.
 It makes sense since the pattern is similar to the case "elevator-up (4)" but with opposite directions (it should be).

 **Discuss which other sensors and features help classifying these activities more accurately.
-[15 points]**
+[15 points]** We can make use of the additional sensor data available from the smartphones to enhance this classification model.
+For example, we can extract the rotational information from **gyroscope** data, such as pitch, yaw and roll to improve our model.
+This rotational inforamtion can enable fine-grained solutions to distinguish different walking behaviors.
+Also, the **magnetometer** data will be a good indicator of user walking directions, which will definitely help in discriminating different walking behaviors as well.
+Moreover, the **smartphone front-facing camera** will be a good sensor for this problem.
+If we ask the experimenter to hold the smartphone in a fixed manner, the captured videos can give us useful clues to walking directions, stationary or not information, and etc.

+In terms of the features, except from the mean and variance